james-simone/tutorial-Wilson-AI/docs/index.md

 | `--gres=gpu:p100:1` | one P100 GPU per node          |
 | `--gres=gpu:v100:2` | two V100 GPUs per node -- the max on the Intel V100 workers |
 | `--gres=gpu:v100:2 --nodes=2` | four V100 GPUs total on two worker nodes |

+The GPU workers, by default, are shared by batch jobs.
+The batch system is configured to portion out CPU and RAM to each batch job.
+GPU jobs are assigned default values `--cpu-cores-per-gpu=2` and `--mem-per-gpu=30G`.
+Jobs may request more than the default values.
+The table above shows suggested maximum `Cores/GPU` and `Mem/GPU` values assuming resources are divided evenly among GPUs.

 ### Caveat concerning job submission